wallstop/DxMessaging/README.md

 See [Message Emission Functions](#message-emission-functions) for more information on the ways that messages can be emitted.
 ## When to use each message type
+Note: There is no limit to the number of listeners for any given message.
+Note: Message instances can be cached and re-emitted, if you think this is a good idea for your code.
+Note: Message registration automatically dedupes listeners - even if your code registers a listener more than once, it will only be called once.
 ### UntargetedMessage
 ```csharp
 public readonly struct SimpleUntargetedMessage : IUntargetedMessage<SimpleUntargetedMessage>